nx-boat-tools/nx-boat-tools/packages/helm/README.md

 nx run example:package
 ```

-Both of the above would result in a chart archive file being created at `dist/apps/example/helm/chart/example-X.X.X.tgz`
+Both of the above would result in a chart archive file being created at `dist/apps/example/helm/chart/example-X.X.X.tgz` where `X.X.X` is the versions specified in the project's `package.json`.
+If no version exists then the filename would just be `dist/apps/example/helm/chart/example.tgz`

 ## ✍️  Generators